DevArtech/llmflow-backend/README.md

 ## How to use Virtual Environment

 1. Install pipenv via `pip install pipenv` (Make sure you also set pipenv in your computer's environment variables)
-2. Install dependencies with `pipenv install`
+2. Install dependencies with `pipenv install -d`
 3. Start the virtual environment with `pipenv shell`

 ## How to run the API locally